 In another room, I am invited to sample from a mirror roasted macadamias with caramel dipped in dark Belgian chocolate and organic coffee beans coated with dark chocolate, the latter made in a curious panning machine.
 I pause with intrigue then indulge my palate.

-My tall, charming gentleman with the curls accompanies me to the bar.
+My tall, charming gentleman with the accompanies me to the bar.
 “You can call me Beatty,” he says before he introduces me to Elixir.
 The dark mixer with flavours extracted from a blend of Arabica and Robusta beans has subtle notes of chocolate, burnt caramels and vanilla.

 And this is how the mystery of the drink unravels.